Eligible beneficiaries and family members

 You also have to have a home of a sufficient size and standard for you and your family.
 For two adults without children a home is big enough if it has a kitchen or kitchenette and at least one room.
 If children are going to live in the home, there must be more rooms.
 Two children can share a bedroom”.

-44,568 first time applications for family reunification were handed in 2019 and decisions were taken in 43,145 cases.
-56% were approved and at year end there were 31,117 pending cases.
-The average time from application to decision at first instance was 284 days, down from 351 days in 2018.
-One important reason for the long waiting time, and an obstacle per se, is the waiting time at the embassy for interview of applicants.
-It has also been highlighted inter alia by civil society organisations that the difficulties in reaching an embassy or a consulate (due to long distances, security constraints), constitutes serious hindrances to achieving and enjoying family reunification.
-Sweden has designated Khartoum as an embassy that Syrians may apply from but waiting periods for interviews can be as long as 22 months.
+Waiting times for family reunification procedures are long and in particular the waiting time at the embassy for interview of applicants.
+The average waiting time from application to decision was 266 days (303 for first time applications, and 152 days for subsequent applications.
+It has also been highlighted inter alia by civil society organisations that the difficulties in reaching an embassy or a consulate (due to long distances, security constraints), constitutes serious obstacles to family reunification.
+Sweden has designated Khartoum as an embassy that Syrians may apply from but waiting periods for interviews have been as long as 22 months.
 As explained in Residence permit, there were also important delays in 2020 due to the COVID-19 context and the impossibility to conduct interviews at embassies in the context of family reunification procedures.